p-argento/uni/LDS/My LDS Project Notes.md

 *16/11*
+To do
+1. damage_id
+	1. temporary solution, but looks the best for now
+2. join people and vehicles
+	1. fix the PERSON_ID and CRASH_UNIT_ID

 - Prefixes
+The prefixes in crashes look random.
 Discovered that the prefix P in people is for passengers, while O is for all other PEOPLE_TYPEs.
-The prefixes in crashes look random.
 The vehicle id are just floats.

+- IDs
+In vehicles
+1. no vehicle_id -> pedestrian, bycicle, non-motor vehicle
+2. with vehicle_id -> driver (6 nan), parked, driverless
+3. ambiguous -> NON-CONTACT VEHICLE(42 nan over 102)

 Trying to understand better the use of IDs in the 3 tables.
 ```
 Table crash_data {
   rd_no string [pk]
   crash_date string
   posted_speed_limit integer
   traffic_control_device string
   device_condition string